tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * What defines a FinTech company?

-  **Answer:** A FinTech company is a financial services company that seeks to utilize technology to drive more efficient operation, either through back-end network infrastructure or consumer engagement.
+  **Answer:** A FinTech company is a financial services company that seeks to utilise technology to drive more efficient operation, either through back-end network infrastructure or consumer engagement.
 Market analysis more broadly categorizes FinTech companies as falling in one of the following groups:

   * Infrastructure providers